Updated October 15th, 2018.

-Some are spread out over a number of weekends, others are offered in tropical locations like these ones in Thailand and Bali in a more retreat-like style.
+Some are spread out over a number of weekends, others are offered in tropical locations like this one in Thailand in a more retreat-like style.

 Price wise, the online trainings can actually be as expensive as on location, so that doesn’t seem to be the deciding factor.

 The advantage of online of course is that you can take the course at your own pace.
 More work?
 You simply skip a class.
 However, this can, of course, lead to procrastination.
 So know yourself.

 What many students that take a training on location report is the fact that they have a break from home.
 It is easier to reflect on your life and relax from your daily activities being physically away from home.